ms-henglu/bicep-types-az/generated/datafactory/microsoft.datafactory/2018-06-01/types.md

 ## MariaDBLinkedServiceTypeProperties
 ### Properties
 * **connectionString**: any: An ODBC connection string.
 Type: string, SecureString or AzureKeyVaultSecretReference.
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **pwd**: [AzureKeyVaultSecretReference](#azurekeyvaultsecretreference): The Azure key vault secret reference of password in connection string.

 ## MarketoLinkedServiceTypeProperties
 ### Properties
 * **clientId**: any (Required): The client Id of your Marketo service.
 * **clientSecret**: [SecretBase](#secretbase): The client secret of your Marketo service.
-* **encryptedCredential**: any: The encrypted credential used for authentication.
+* **encryptedCredential**: string: The encrypted credential used for authentication.
 Credentials are encrypted using the integration runtime credential manager.
-Type: string (or Expression with resultType string).
+Type: string.
 * **endpoint**: any (Required): The endpoint of the Marketo server. (i.e. 123-ABC-321.mktorest.com)
 * **useEncryptedEndpoints**: any: Specifies whether the data source endpoints are encrypted using HTTPS.
 The default value is true.
 * **useHostVerification**: any: Specifies whether to require the host name in the server's certificate to match the host name of the server when connecting over SSL.
 The default value is true.